-Students who are currently holding or have held a Cheriton Scholarship can re-apply once for a Cheriton Scholarship regardless of whether the initial award was an entrance award or a continuing award or regardless of Masters or PhD program.
+Full time students who currently hold or have held a Cheriton Scholarship can re-apply once for a Cheriton Scholarship regardless of whether the initial award was an entrance award or a continuing award or regardless of Masters or PhD program.
 Thus, a maximum of 4 years (2+2) of Cheriton funding is permitted while in graduate studies in Computer Science at the University of Waterloo.

 Students cannot simultaneously hold an NSERC scholarship and a Type II Cheriton Scholarship.

 Students cannot simultaneously hold an OGS Scholarship and a Type II Cheriton Scholarship.

 Students cannot simultaneously hold a GO-Bell Graduate Scholarship and a Type I Cheriton Scholarship.

 - Recipients of Cheriton Scholarships will be selected by a committee chaired by the Director of Graduate Studies of the David R. Cheriton School of Computer Science with membership as appointed by the Director of the David R. Cheriton School of Computer Science.

 - All incoming full time students will automatically be considered for entrance Cheriton Scholarships.